 “Exciting; Informative; Inspiring”

-I am Phyllis Mwesigwa Rubondo, a Nurse, counselor with vast experience in community work.
-I am in charge of recruiting Study participants of different Trials at my place of work.
-(JCRC).
-My country is Uganda and Kampala as the capital city.
+I am a nurse and counselor with vast experience in community work.
+I am in charge of recruiting Study participants of different Trials at my place of work (JCRC) in Kampala, Uganda.

 I expected new updates and knowledge regarding different country HIV/AIDS drug updates, management, how to handle peadiatric HIV and to communicate appropriately from PentaTr@ining.